fusionpbx/fusionpbx-docs/source/additional_information/nat.rst

 Default config
 ^^^^^^^^^^^^^^^
 The external_rtp_ip and external_sip_ip are set to $${local_ip_v4} in Advanced -> Variables by default.
+The local_ip_v4 variable is auto detected by FreeSWITCH.
+The variable can be also be overidden as a preset variable before it is used if you want to control the IP address that it represents.

 * This works good when the server has a public IP address.
-* Also works good when all phones are inside the same network.
+* It also works well when all phones are inside the same network and nothing needs to traverse the NAT.
+For example if you are using a SIP to TDM gateway and all your phones are in the same network.
-* The local_ip_v4 variable auto detects the IP address and sets it.
-This works well for systems that are inside NAT but using a SIP to TDM gateway.

 SIP ALG